meirs10/realtime-av-camera-deraining/README.md

-# 🚗 Real Time AV Camera Deraining
+# 🚗 Real-Time AV Camera Deraining

 ## 📌 Project Overview
 **Real-time video restoration for autonomous driving.**
-This project implements a deep learning pipeline to remove raindrops, streaks, and fog from dashcam footage, restoring visibility for both human drivers and downstream computer vision tasks (e.g., object detection).
+This project implements a deep learning pipeline to remove raindrops, streaks, and fog from AV camera footage, restoring visibility for both human drivers and downstream computer vision tasks (e.g., object detection).

-The model is built on a **MobileNetV3-UNet** architecture, optimized for speed and deployed with a custom **"Crapification"** pipeline to generate synthetic training data from clean driving sequences.
+The model is built on a **MobileNetV3-UNet** architecture, optimized for speed and deployed with a custom **Degradation** pipeline to generate synthetic training data from clean driving sequences.

 ---